Hessian-based Lagrangian closure theory for passive scalar turbulence: Conclusion

 \section{Conclusion}

 In the present work, we have constructed a closure theory HBLRA (Hessian-based LRA) for the passive scalar turbulence on the basis of the Hessian field of the scalar.
 Unlike the Lagrangian scalar, the Hessian statistics firmly represents the memory-fading effect caused by random turbulence motion, which essentially changes the quantitative prediction on scalar statistics.
 Following the systematic LRA procedures, a self-consistent closure model is derived for second-order statistics of the Hessian field.
 The resultant closure model has realistic features as a physical model such as the detailed conservation (\ref{d balance}) and scale-locality of the non-linear interacion, all of which are the very key to consistency with the Kolmogorov-Obukhov-Corrsin theory.
-This fact should be recognized as a remarkable success.
 In particular, the scale-locality of the nonlinear self-interaction strictly regulates possible candidates for representatives, and our Hessian field $\mathscr{H}_{ij}$ successfully meets this physical requirement.\\

 It is worth mentioning the differences between the current HBLRA and pioneering RI-LRA as another branch of LRA \cite{GNK00}.
 Let us make below comparisons of the two theories from (i) physical and (ii) practical aspects.